 Kevin Ronan is the post-production editor for State of the Arts, overseeing everything from color correction to audio sweetening as the program makes its way to broadcast.
 Kevin is a television producer/director and 5 time Emmy winner.
 He’s also the co-owner of Ronan & Ronan Productions and 3R Media.
 In the mid-1980’s, Kevin began his career as a videographer and editor, and soon added producing and directing to his toolkit.
 He’s produced hundreds of segments for broadcast, programs for Fortune 500 companies and video projects for many non-profit organizations.
 Since 2003, he’s produced stories for Classroom Close-up NJ, a weekly magazine series broadcast on NJTV.
 Kevin graduated from the University of Hartford and attended The New School, NYC for journalism.

-Mae Kellert is a visual artist and writer.
-At State of the Arts, she manages social media and assists Susan Wallner and Eric Schultz.
-She received her BFA in photography from Stockton University with minors in writing, art history, and French, and she studied contemporary art history and painting abroad at IESA in Paris.
-Her photography and sculpture have been featured in group exhibitions around New Jersey, and she has received the Jennifer Cakert Award in Creative Nonfiction, the Al Gold Memorial Photography Award, and the NCTE Achievement Award for Writing.
-She also works as a sports photographer, and her writing has been published in an online arts and culture magazine.
+Mae Eli Kellert is a visual artist and writer.
+At State of the Arts, they manage social media and assist Susan Wallner and Eric Schultz.
+They received a BFA in photography from Stockton University with minors in writing, art history, and French, and they studied contemporary art history and painting in Paris.
+Their photography, sculpture, and writing have been featured in group exhibitions and publications, and they have received the Jennifer Cakert Award in Creative Nonfiction, the Al Gold Memorial Photography Award, and the NCTE Achievement Award for Writing.

 Christopher Benincasa is an award-winning producer of arts and culture programming.
 He joined the State of the Arts staff in 2001, and he’s won seven Mid-Atlantic and New York Emmy Awards for his work on the show.
 In 2006, he won a CINE Golden Eagle Award for Peters Valley, a documentary covering a year in the life of the historic Peters Valley Craft Education Center, as well as a 2005 Mid-Atlantic Emmy for composing and recording the soundtrack with a group of friends.
 Most recently, he won a New York Emmy Award for Historical/Cultural Program Feature for “David Bianculli on the Birth of Cinema”.